Camcan/phase-0-handbook/overview.md

 You will be expected to attempt and hand in all challenges.
 Those who do not meet the expectations or don't communicate with us about circumstances preventing the completion, are asked to repeat the units in the following cohort.
 Likewise, we may also ask those who are struggling with the material to repeat certain units before entering into a bootcamp.

 While this is a predominately remote learning phase, we have a community of coaches, support staff and alumni who will be available to help you during this time.
-Its important to use the tools we recommend, and to ask for help when you get stuck.
-In most cases we are able to virtually pair with you for coaching.
-There are also a limited number of on-site coaching options available for those who need it.
+Coaches have office hours during which they are available to answer your questions.
+Outside of the hours, we encourage students to reach out to their peers and alumni.

 </br>